Law

 What Does Numbers 1:2-3 Mean?

-The law in Numbers 1:2-3 defines God’s command to Moses and Aaron to count every Israelite man twenty years old and upward who could serve in war, organized by tribe and family.
-This census was not random - it was a careful, orderly count of those ready to protect and advance God’s people.
+The law in Numbers 1:2-3 defines God’s command to Moses and Aaron to count every Israelite man twenty years old and older who could serve in war, organized by tribe and family.
+This census was not random - it had a clear purpose: to prepare God’s people for their journey and responsibilities.
 As Numbers 1:2-3 says, 'Take a census of all the congregation of the people of Israel, by clans, by fathers' houses, according to the number of names, every male, head by head, from twenty years old and upward, all in Israel who are able to go to war, you and Aaron shall list them, company by company.'

 Numbers 1:2-3